45 ways to prevent air pollution and Breathe Safely Outdoors

 Speak Up For Clean Air

-We should all do our part to prevent air pollution.
+We should all do our part to reduce air pollution, and knowledge of these Air Pollution Facts and Solutions might be helpful here.
 Anything you do here will make a difference.
 Improve regional and national air pollution standards with any civic influence you have (communication with leaders, etc.).

 Write to your local newspaper about unhealthy air, or do research and publish it.
 You should also let your elected representatives know you support the Clean Air Act.